 Our natural language uses the word ‘true’ as a description of something: true statements, true sentences, true beliefs, true intentions, and so on.
 So it seems plausible that if there are necessary truths then there exist entities that have the property of being true.
 After all, it makes sense to claim that only things that exist can bear properties.
 Of course, we might adopt the deflationary theory of truth and claim truth is not a property at all (for an overview of the theory with a list of objections, go here).
 But if we accept, as I think we should, that truth is a property which requires truth-bearers, then we quickly discover one popular candidate for truth-bearers in the philosophical community: propositions.

 One plausible view of propositions starts by recognizing that they are intentional or about something.
 And this “aboutness” makes them the proper bearers of true and falsity insofar as truth claims are obviously about things and represent them to be a certain way.
 For example, the sentence ‘Augustine believed in eternal truths’ expresses in English a proposition which is about Augustine and can therefore be true or false.
 Now some philosophers have argued that propositions intrinsically have representational properties independently of minds.
-But surely it is more natural to argue, following Franz Brentano who argued that all intentional phenomena are mental, that the intentionality of propositions implies that they are mental in nature.
+But surely it is more natural to argue, following Franz Brentano who argued that all intentional phenomena are mental, that the intentionality of propositions implies that they are mental in nature and require minds.
 Paul M. Gould and Richard M. Davis elaborate:

 “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.
 But then what better explanation could there be for the orderly arrangement of ideas than the mental activity of thinkers?
 The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity – from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
 For propositions have parts, those parts and best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
 (See Beyond the Control of God, ed.
 Gould, p.
 58)